Meetings and Events

 NEW LOCATION FOR REGULAR MONTHLY NEWWG MEETINGS

-Beginning with the October 18th meeting, the location is Ashwaubenon High School, 2391 S. Ridge Rd.
+Current location for monthly programs is Ashwaubenon High School, 2391 S. Ridge Rd.
 Enter from the west side of the building, 21W, and turn right to the meeting room.
 There will be signs to direct you.